akonecki/CodingProjects/ctci/iteration1/chapter9/README.md

 #### Problem Discussion
 - Likely will fit into the category of a dynamic coding question.
 - Plan to start with general recurisive solution, followed by analysis, momeization, then serial solution via the FAST methodology.
+- Need to determine if the first step is always required or if the counts start from a base to step 1, step 2, or step 3.

 #### Problem Design
 - There are three possible choices at any given step (assuming there are that many steps left).